skyzh/fish-agent-simulation-mcm2020/README.md

 By simulating this process with real world data we got a reasonable model for locating fish.

-We also proposed a Markov-based global warming model to predit temperature of a given location at a given time from historical data.
+We also proposed a Markov-based global warming model to predict temperature of a given location at a given time from historical data.

 Combining the simulation process and global warming model, we successfully